jmd-dk/concept/concept/docs/troubleshooting.rst

    (source concept && make clean)  # cleanup
    ./concept --no-optimizations --local

-If this works, the problem is definately with some of the optimization flags.
+If this works, the problem is definitely with some of the optimization flags.
 You should however not run CO\ *N*\ CEPT simulations with the compiled code in a completely unoptimized state, as this reduces performance drastically.
 Instead, experiment with removing individual optimization flags added to the